ritam-mukherjee-it/datastructure_n_algorithm/src/ds_n_algo/datastructure/linear_data_structure/linkedlists/LinkedList_ReadMe.txt

 Properties:
 1. Simple Linked List des not allow random access to its data.
 So by index we can't access it's data.
-2. For any basic operation like insert a node in middle possition, delete a node or getting a nod's value of particular location requires sequential scanning for most or all of the list elements.
+2. For any basic operation like insert a node in middle position, delete a node or getting a node's value of particular location requires sequential scanning for most or all of the list elements.

 Complexity